-Had it not been for an open dialogue with my manager (shout out to Melisaan Foster!)
-I could easily have logged off the day before my maternity leave and excluded myself from my team until some six months later.
+Had it not been for an open dialogue with my manager (shout out to Melisaan Foster!), I could easily have logged off the day before my maternity leave and excluded myself from my team until some six months later.
 Had I done that, my return to work would have been abrasive, abrupt, and unduly stressful for all parties involved.

 There are of course many guides from employment solicitors online about topics you must contact your employees about whilst they’re on their parental leave (restructures, promotion opportunities, possible redundancies etc.,) to ensure you’re not in risk of breaching the Equality Act 2010, but you should ask your employees about what else they might like to be updated on.
-For example:

 - Do they want to be contacted about changes within the team?